seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 For emulation hath a thousand sons
 That one by one pursue: if you give way,
 Or hedge aside from the direct forthright,
-Like to an enter’d tide, they all rush by
+Like to an enter'd tide, they all rush by
 And leave you hindmost;
-Or like a gallant horse fall’n in first rank,
+Or like a gallant horse fall'n in first rank,
 Lie there for pavement to the abject rear,
-O’er-run and trampled on: then what they do in present,
+O'er-run and trampled on: then what they do in present,
-Though less than yours in past, must o’ertop yours;
+Though less than yours in past, must o'ertop yours;
 For time is like a fashionable host
 That slightly shakes his parting guest by the hand,
-And with his arms outstretch’d, as he would fly,
+And with his arms outstretch'd, as he would fly,
 Grasps in the comer: welcome ever smiles,
 And farewell goes out sighing.
 O, let not
 virtue seek